 Bhawik Kumar Jain, Ph.D.
 Bhawik is from Mumbai, India.
-He received his Ph.D. degree from ACTREC, Mumbai in Life Sciences.
+He received his Ph.D. from ACTREC, Mumbai in Life Sciences.
 His Ph.D. thesis focused on understanding the Golgi cisternal stacking mechanism in budding yeast Pichia Pastoris.
 Bhawik joined the Graham Lab in 2019 and exploring the structure function relationship of P4-ATPases.
 In his free time, he enjoys spending time with family, cooking, and playing cricket and tennis.

 - Roger Yu

 - Nick Diab